guilhemmarchand/kafka-docker-splunk/README.md

 ## purpose:

-This repository contains docker-compose templates that will create ouf of the box a full Kafka Confluent OSS environment in Docker.
+This repository contains docker compose templates that will create ouf of the box a full Kafka Confluent OSS environment in Docker.

 Its purpose is first of all to qualify, test and demonstrate the monitoring of a full Kafka/Confluent environment with Splunk.